-Our research tells us that, in the short term, this operation is as successful as any more invasive procedure used for controlling stress incontinence, but with a quicker recovery and less chance of needing surgery for prolapse in the first two years after the surgery.
-Between 80 - 90% of women are happy with their operation and feel that their incontinence is either cured or much better.
-However, there are a small group of women for whom the operation does not seem to work.
+Research tells us that, in the short term, this operation is as successful as other more invasive procedures used for controlling stress incontinence, but with a quicker recovery and less chance of needing surgery for prolapse in the first two years after the surgery.
+Between 80-90% of women are happy with their operation and feel that their incontinence is either cured or much better.
+However, there are a small number of women for whom the operation does not seem to work.
 The operation is less likely to be a success if you have had previous surgery to your bladder (such as a repair operation).